Difference Between SAN vs NAS

 Storage devices are assembled within a storage system that provides high capacity, scalability, performance, and security.
 Network is a collection of clients (Laptops, Desktops) which are used for local storage in the hard disk and other devices like enterprises and central repository – that are interconnected by communication channels.
 Because of these channels or network users/ enterprise service providers can achieve the efficient sharing of resources, services, and information among the network.

-What is SAN and NAS?
+What are SAN and NAS?

 The detailed explanation of SAN and NAS is as follows: